SparebankenVest/akv2k8s-website/source/content/installation/with-aad-pod-identity.md

 This will effectively prevent akv2k8s to do MSI authentication requests directly with the MSI endpoint (using Managed Identity with Azure Key Vault) and both the Controller and Evn Injector will fail during startup.

 ## Env injection for pods pulling private image repositories
-When an application pod uses images from a private image repository and wants to use env-injection it is important that the Managed indentity used by the akv2k8s mutating webhook pods (env-injector)
+When an application pod uses images from a private image repository and wants to use env-injection, it is important that the Managed indentity used by the akv2k8s mutating webhook pods (env-injector)
 1. has `AcrPull` access to the image repository
 2. has Get access for the correct objects in the desired Key Vault.
 > Note: requirement 2 is not the case if akv2k8s is configured with `env_injector.authService=false`, i.e. env-injector key-vault auth service disabled.